You may have heard of a morel mushroom, but what's the deal with the fake one?

 (Picture on left taken by Severine Meißner and is published under the GNU Free Documentation License.)

 A seasoned mushroom hunter usually won't have a problem making this identification.
 Always consult a local expert if you're inexperienced or uncertain.
-Never eat a mushroom based solely on false morel mushroom pictures that you've seen on the Internet!
+Never eat a mushroom based solely on mushroom pictures that you've seen on the Internet!

 If you feel sick or dizzy after eating what you thought was an edible morel, seek help immediately!